WesKrug/LearningSessions/ASPDOTNETCORE/RazorPages/README.md

 ## Rating
 ⭐⭐⭐⭐

 Goes through creating models, generating a RazorWeb page via a Visual Studio's scaffolded items, and goes in depth into exactly what was generated and how the files interact with one another.
+Overall pretty simple but helpful.

 ## Points of Interest
 * Goes through RazorPages, which is essentially Angular but with C#.
 Writing C# code and integrates directly with HTML